What is Phishing Anyway?

 With phishing, everyone is a target, and no one is immune.
 It’s ubiquitous.

 According to a recent report by Vade, overall phishing increased dramatically in 2021, with a 284% spike in June over the previous year, for a total of 4.2 billion phishing emails.
 Yes, “billion”.
-Granted, a lot of those are spambots, but the threat is real.

 75% of organizations around the world experienced a phishing attack in 2020, according to recent research from Proofpoint.
 And 74% of attacks targeting US businesses were successful.
 Though 95% of organizations claim to deliver phishing awareness training to their employees, phishing remains the threat type most likely to cause a data breach.
 In fact, according to Verizon’s 2021 Data Breach Investigations Report (DBIR), 22% of data breaches involve phishing.

 The cost is staggering, as well.
 The FBI reports victims lost $57 million to phishing schemes in just one year.
-And many of these cases are hard to track down.

 What is the most common vehicle?
 Email.
 Again, according to Verizon’s 2021 report, 96% of social engineering attacks are delivered by email, while just 3% arrive through a website, and 1% are associated with phone or SMS communications and malicious documents respectively.

-The Latest Phishing Scams of 2021
+The Latest Phishing Scams

 So what are some of the phishing techniques you may not have heard of yet?
 Here’s a sampling of a few: